grindarius/revair/README.md

 ```
 because `pnpm install --frozen-lockfile` will install dependencies *without* editing `pnpm-lock.yaml`.
 If there's an error installing dependencies with `pnpm install --frozen-lockfile`, then use the fallback `pnpm install`

-### Database setup (Revair API).
+### Database setup (ReebA API).
 **Reminder: this topic needs to be done only once.**

-At Revair, we use [PostgreSQL](https://www.postgresql.org/) to store user data and credentials, this section will teach you how to set up the database locally.
+At ReebA, we use [PostgreSQL](https://www.postgresql.org/) to store user data and credentials, this section will teach you how to set up the database locally.
 But first of all

 - You should have PostgreSQl installed in your machine.
 - You should know your master password of `postgres` superuser.
 (They will ask for it during the installation).
 - You should be able to use `psql` command.

 If top 3 requirements surpassed.
-You're ready to develop Revair's database.
+You're ready to develop ReebA's database.
 These are steps to get the database running.

 **WARNING: You should follow the instructions exactly or you'll end up with a broken database that's super hard to work with and fix.**